Collaborative on Child Homelessness - Illinois (COCHI)

 The COCHI Proposal

-- Prioritize family Rapid Rehousing slots households where someone is pregnant or has delivered an infant within the last 12 months.
+1. Prioritize family Rapid Rehousing slots households where someone is pregnant or has delivered an infant within the last 12 months.

-- Track in HMIS the number of individuals in Chicago’s homeless service system who are pregnant.
+2. Track in HMIS the number of individuals in Chicago’s homeless service system who are pregnant.

-Child Health Risks Webinar
+ICAAP's Child Health Risks & Healthcare Navigation Webinars

 Child Health Risks Associated with Housing Insecurity webinar

 This cross-sector housing and health training is for housing case managers, shelter staff, and other support staff working with families experiencing housing insecurity.
+Below you can download the Pediatric Wellness Tool to encourage and connect your clients to pediatric care.

-The webinar will enable participants to:
+The webinar presented by ICAAP's First Steps: Improving Child Health and Housing project will enable participants to:

-- Recognize the importance of well-child check-ups to optimize child health and reduce illness
+• Recognize the importance of well-child check-ups to optimize child health and reduce illness

-- Identify risk factors and common health issues for children living in shelters
+• Identify risk factors and common health issues for children living in shelters

-- Recognize when a child should be seen by their health care provider and what follow-ups are necessary
+• Recognize when a child should be seen by their health care provider and what follow-ups are necessary

-- Utilize First Steps Pediatric Wellness Assessment Tool to connect families with pediatric care
+• Utilize First Steps Pediatric Wellness Assessment Tool to connect families with pediatric care

 The presentation covers well-child visits and will address such health issues as asthma, developmental delay, food allergies, poisoning, behavioral health, and infections – including COVID-19.